-We will talk more about calculating the variables of this equation later, and how to eventually calculate a proper junction temperature with relative certainty.
-For now we need to define the process of calculating the junction temperature and clarify some common misconceptions.
+Calculation of the variables of Equation 29 is discussed later, as well as how to eventually calculate a proper junction temperature with relative certainty.
+The following defines the process of calculating the junction temperature and clarify some common misconceptions.

 $R{\theta JA}$ [Variables]: